rmorshea/dstruct/README.md

 ```

 ## Purpose
-`dstruct` is designed to map a larger data structure onto a smaller one, which is simple
+`dstruct` is designed to map a larger data structure onto a smaller one, which is simple in
-in principle, but can be complicated in practice - very robust datasets can have a degrees
+principle, but can be complicated in practice - sifting though robust datasets is difficult
-of nesting, or information that's relivant to a specific use case, can be spread across
-multiple fields.
+when the structure is highly nested, or relivant information is fractured.
+However, `dstruct`'s
+intuitive api makes pruning useless data, and parsing its relivant subsets easy.

 ## Basic Usage
-`dstruct` is meant to make trimming aand parsing data down to bite-size chunks easy and
-intuitive.
-In the simplest case, if we're only interested in information that resides,
-at the leaves of a nested data set, it's straightforward to create a `DataStruct` that
+In the simplest case, `dstruct` can retrieve the leaves of a nested data set.

-will get it for you:
+To solve this problem, create a `DataStruct` with `DataField` [descriptors](https://docs.python.org/howto/descriptor.html).
+The `DataField` class is used to specify where the data for that field resides, and the
+attribute name it will be assigned to on the `DataStruct`.
+The arguments in a `DataField`'s
+constructor should be the path to a relivant value in the raw data that gets passed to its
+`DataStruct`.

 ```python
 # we're only interested in the